- About Other Ways to Walk -

 About Other Ways to Walk

 Other ways to Walk began as a series of journals and notebooks documenting Rachel's efforts to get a bit closer to the places she was walking – this journey led her to undertake forest immersion training spending a night alone in a woodland, a brief foray into animal tracking (difficult and fascinating) - and a lot of time spent observing nature and following her own fascination.
 She works and walks with all kinds of experts including a medical herbalist, artists, scientists and ecologists.
 She continues to record her meanderings in notebooks and many of her observations are reflected in her cards and resources.
-Others make it onto her blog or social media and it all inform her work with groups and organisations.
+Others make it onto her blog or social media and it all informs her work with groups and organisations.